Second Wednesday of each month

 Summary of Trapping Laws

-The 2016-2017 trapping summary is very well put together with clear descriptions and great illustrations.
+The annual trapping summary is very well put together with clear descriptions and great illustrations.

-There are important changes this year that will affect trappers throughout the state.
+There are always important changes that will affect trappers throughout the state.
 Click on the image below to open the document in a new tab.
-The 2017-2018 trapping summary will be posted when it becomes available later in the year.
+The trapping summary is posted when it becomes available each year.

 How To Avoid Lynx While Trapping In Maine